 Why we need to invest in training new nurse managers

-Nurse managers are the linchpins of their organizations—but many are ill-equipped to lead the front-line nursing staff.
-A 2019 paper that I co-wrote for the Journal of Nursing Administration revealed that millennial nurse managers likely have less than four years of leadership experience—and when they step into these new roles, they are expected to learn as they go.
+Nurse managers are the linchpins of their organizations—but many are ill-equipped to lead the front-line nursing staff without nurse manager training.
+A 2019 paper that I co-wrote for the Journal of Nursing Administration revealed that millennial nurse managers likely have less than four years of leadership experience—and when they step into these new nurse manager roles, they are expected to learn as they go.

 This means they must learn—on the fly—how to manage staffing levels, budget, allocate resources appropriately, mentor their nursing staff, and foster a culture of continuous learning, among other responsibilities.
-These expectations can be overwhelming.
+These expectations can be overwhelming for a new nurse manager.
 After all, business, human resources, and logistics skills weren’t taught in nursing school.

-Unfortunately, research indicates that the onboarding and orientation programs for nurse managers are not standardized, and the variability in programs can make it difficult for new nurse leaders to acquire the necessary knowledge and skills to effectively lead and manage their departments.
+Unfortunately, research indicates that the onboarding and orientation programs for a new nurse manager are not standardized, and the variability in nurse manager training programs can make it difficult for new nurse leaders to acquire the necessary knowledge and skills to effectively lead and manage their departments.

 The impact of high-performing nurse managers